snowplow/documentation/docs/collecting-data/collecting-from-own-applications/javascript-trackers/javascript-tracker/javascript-tracker-v2/tracking-specific-events/index.md

 _Click [here](https://github.com/snowplow/snowplow/wiki/2-Specific-event-tracking-with-the-Javascript-tracker-v1) for the corresponding documentation for version 1._

-_Click [here](https://github.com/snowplow/snowplow/wiki/2-Specific-event-tracking-with-the-Javascript-tracker-v2.0) for the corresponding documentation for version 2.0._
+_Click [here](https://github.com/snowplow/snowplow/wiki/2-Specific-event-tracking-with-the-Javascript-tracker-v2.0) for the corresponding documentation for version 2.0 and 2.1.1._

 _Click [here](https://github.com/snowplow/snowplow/wiki/2-Specific-event-tracking-with-the-Javascript-tracker-v2.2) for the corresponding documentation for version 2.2.2._